catinprogress/SOFT3202/A1/A1_Traceability.md

   verification: System Test (T8, T33, T12)

 - URS: URS-06 Display the most active contributor(s) based on commit count.
-  SRS: FR-07 System shall calculate the most active contributor(s) by measuring each contributor's commit count and display the resulting contributor rankings based on this pre-defined metric.
+  SRS: FR-07 System shall calculate the most active contributor(s) by measuring each contributor's commit count, and include these metrics and their name when displaying the resulting ranks.
-  verification: System Test (T1, T3, T7, T8, T9, T10, T11, T12, T13, T14, T28, T30, T32, T31, T33)
+  verification: System Test (T1, T5, T9, T10, T13, T14, T30, T32, T31, T33)

 - URS: URS-06 Display the most active contributor(s) based on commit count.
   SRS: FR-08 If the system calculates a given user is equally active with at least one other contributor, the system shall display all equally active contributors with the same ranking.
   verification: System Test (T9, T10, T11, T12)

 - URS: URS-07 Allow users to filter rankings by specific time periods
-  SRS: FR-09 System shall allow users to filter contributor rankings by specific time periods (i.e. project phase)
+  SRS: FR-09 System shall process and display contributor rankings based on contributions made within the requested time period
   verification: System Test (T8, T12, T13, T14, T33)

 - URS: URS-07 Allow users to filter rankings by specific time periods
-  SRS: FR-10 If the user requests to filter contribution rankings, the system shall display the contributor rankings based on contributions made within the specified time period.
+  SRS: FR-10 If no contributions are found for a specified time period, the system shall display "No contributions found for the specified time period".
-  verification: System Test (T8, T12, T13, T14, T33)

-- URS: URS-07 Allow users to filter rankings by specific time periods
-  SRS: FR-11 System shall display "No contributions found for the specified time period" if no contributions found during specified time period.
   verification: System Test (T17, T27, T16, T15)

 - URS: URS-10 Allow users to download contributor rankings in JSON format.
-  SRS: FR-12 System shall allow users to download contributor rankings in JSON format by specifying an export request on the command line.
+  SRS: FR-12 System shall generate a JSON file containing the requested contributor data and make it available for download
   verification: System Test (T19, T20, T21, T22)

-- URS: URS-10 Allow users to download contributor rankings in JSON format.
-  SRS: FR-13 If the user requests to download contributor rankings in JSON format, the system shall convert the contribution data into a JSON format and download the generated file into the user's device.
-  verification: System Test (T19, T20)

-- URS: URS-12 System shall provide error handling mechanisms for API rate limit.
-  SRS: FR-14 System shall detect API rate limit failures and notify users who request access with "Cannot access GitHub API data due to an exceed in rate limit, please try again later".
-  verification: System Test (Failure Handling, T34)

 - URS: URS-12 System shall provide error handling mechanisms for access restrictions
   SRS: FR-15 System shall prevent access to user requests for accessing unauthorised organisations and display "Access denied: user is not authorised to access this organisation".